Antónia Zichy

-Countess Antónia Erzsébet Valburga Zichy de Zich et Vásonkeő (Cífer, Kingdom of Hungary, 14 July 1816 – Dáka, Kingdom of Hungary, 25 September 1888) was a Hungarian noblewoman best known as the wife of Lajos Batthyány, the first Prime Minister of Hungary who was executed for this participation in the Hungarian Revolution of 1848.
+Countess Antónia Erzsébet Valburga Zichy de Zich et Vásonkeő (Cífer, Kingdom of Hungary, 14 July 1816 – Dáka, Kingdom of Hungary, 25 September 1888) was a Hungarian noblewoman best known as the wife of Lajos Batthyány, the first Prime Minister of Hungary, who was executed for his participation in the Hungarian Revolution of 1848.

 Life

 Early life

-Countess Antónia Erzsébet Valburga Zichy de Zich et Vásonkeő was born into an old Hungarian aristocrat family on 14 July 1816 in Cífer, Kingdom of Hungary (today Cífer, Slovakia).
-Her father, Count Károly Zichy de Zich et Vásonkeő (1785-1876) served as an imperial and royal chamberlain and was a landowner.
-Her paternal grandparents were Count Ferenc Zichy (1749-1812) and Countess Maria Anna von Kolowrat-Krakowsky (1753-1805).
-Her mother was Countess Antónia Batthyány de Németújvár (1789-1825).
-Her maternal grandparents were Count János Nepomuk Battyhány de Németújvár (1745-1831), a landowner, and Countess Maria Johanna Antonia zu Herberstein (1766-1838).
+Countess Antónia Erzsébet Valburga Zichy de Zich et Vásonkeő was born into an old Hungarian aristocratic family on 14 July 1816 in Cífer, Kingdom of Hungary (today Cífer, Slovakia).
+Her father, Count Károly Zichy de Zich et Vásonkeő (1785–1876) served as an imperial and royal chamberlain and was a landowner.
+Her paternal grandparents were Count Ferenc Zichy (1749–1812) and Countess Maria Anna von Kolowrat-Krakowsky (1753–1805).
+Her mother was Countess Antónia Batthyány de Németújvár (1789–1825).
+Her maternal grandparents were Count János Nepomuk Battyhány de Németújvár (1745–1831), a landowner, and Countess Maria Johanna Antonia zu Herberstein (1766–1838).
 Her godparents were János Knapich royal chamberlain and his wife, Anna Szilágyi.

 She was the sixth of nine children born into her parents' marriage.
-She had wife older siblings: Anna, who married Prince August Odescalchi, Mária (1810-1838), who married Baron Wilhelm von Walterskirchen, Antal, who was born in 1811 and died at a young age, Karolina, born in 1812 and died young and József (1814-1897), who married Melanie von Metternich-Winneburg.
-Her younger siblings were Károly (1817-1832), Karolina (1818-1903), who married Count György Károlyi de Nagykároly and János Nepomuk (1820-1911), who married Baroness Irma Kray de Krajova and Topolya.
+She had wife older siblings: Anna, who married Prince August Odescalchi, Mária (1810–1838), who married Baron Wilhelm von Walterskirchen, Antal, who was born in 1811 and died at a young age, Karolina, born in 1812 and died young and József (1814–1897), who married Melanie von Metternich-Winneburg.
+Her younger siblings were Károly (1817–1832), Karolina (1818–1903), who married Count György Károlyi de Nagykároly and János Nepomuk (1820–1911), who married Baroness Irma Kray de Krajova and Topolya.